kiet21042003/absa-vlsp-2018/methods/HierGCN/README.md

 # ACSA-HGCN
-This code modified from the code in Aspect-Category based Sentiment Analysis with Hierarchical Graph Convolutional Network [[COLING 2020]](https://www.aclweb.org/anthology/2020.coling-main.72.pdf).
+This code is copy with modification from the code in Aspect-Category based Sentiment Analysis with Hierarchical Graph Convolutional Network [[COLING 2020]](https://www.aclweb.org/anthology/2020.coling-main.72.pdf).

 ## Requirements
 * Python 3.7